sveri/closp/README.md

 And finally open the `dev.cljs` namespace and change the requiring namespace from
  `(:require [f.d.core :as core])` to `(:require [f.d.ajax :as core])`

-## Reagent and Datascript
+## Reagent

-Closp includes a reagent <https://github.com/reagent-project/reagent> and datascript
+Closp includes a reagent <https://github.com/reagent-project/reagent> example under http://localhost:3000/reagent-example.
-<https://github.com/tonsky/datascript> example taken from <https://gist.github.com/allgress/11348685> to get started
-with frontend development.

 ## Production

 There is a leiningen task defined in the _project.clj_ to generate an uberjar.
-Just execute `lein uberjar`.
+Just execute `lein rel-jar`.
 By default this will include your closp.edn config file in the build from resources folder.
 You should at least change the :env entry to :prod or something else than :dev.
 There are several ways to setup a more separated dev / staging / prod environment.
 Please lookup nomad for that.